David-Maisonave/Axter-Stash/plugins/FileMonitor/README.md

 That's it!!!

 ### Options
-- All are accessible in the GUI via Settings->Plugins->Plugins->[FileMonitor].
+- Main options are accessible in the GUI via Settings->Plugins->Plugins->[FileMonitor].
-- More options available in filemonitor_config.py.
+- Additional options available in filemonitor_config.py.